wagtail/rfcs/text/000-union-block.md

 - is a poor mapping of the solution domain onto the problem domain; and
 - requires error handling for the case that the sequence might be empty, regardless of the current validation constraints (the author suspects that developers that have worked with Wagtail regularly will empathise with the need for this).

+Note: there may be more elegant/Pythonic/Wagtailish approaches than the one illustrated above, but it was taken from a real project, and the author believes it is representative of the kinds of solutions widely in use.

 ### Example: Using `StructBlock` to represent a single choice

 Another approach that developers might take to provide a block that allows a single choice from a set of sub-blocks is to implement a `StructBlock` with a field for each sub-block, with custom JavaScript for the interface and custom validation.
 This is the approach taken by the [wagtail-link-block](https://github.com/developersociety/wagtail-link-block) package.